-Spanish reflexive pronouns are words used to indicate whom or what will be affected by a verb or action.
-They are words like ME in the phrase ME GUSTA (I like to…).
-These types of pronouns are very useful for a lot of different topics in the language.
-They are not the same as reflexive verbs but they are strongly related as we will see in this lesson, which will also present a chart with Spanish reflexive pronouns plus lots of examples and simple explanations on how to use them in real life.
+Spanish reflexive pronouns are words that are used to indicate whom or what will be affected by a verb or action.
+These types of pronouns are very useful for lots of different topics in the language.
+They are not the same as reflexive verbs, but both of them are strongly related as we will soon see in this lesson.
+We have included a chart for reflexive pronouns in Spanish plus many examples and simple explanations on how to use them in real life.
 Let’s start…

-Spanish grammar is a little tricky to explain, so we will ask you to carefully analyse our definition for Spanish reflexive pronouns:
+Spanish grammar is a little tricky to explain, so we will ask you to carefully analyse the following definition of Spanish reflexive pronouns:

-Spanish reflexive pronouns are a special type of pronouns that unlike those like “Yo, tú…”, do not refer to a subject but an object and indicate who is affected or will be affected by an action (verb), e.g. “(Yo) ME despierto temprano” where the pronoun “ME” indicates that I am the one who wakes up early.
+Reflexive pronouns in Spanish are a special type of pronouns that unlike those such as “Yo, tú…”, do not refer to a subject but an object and indicate who is affected or will be affected by an action (verb), e.g. “(Yo) me despierto temprano” where the reflexive pronoun “ME” indicates that I am the one waking up early.

-In our lesson on reflexive verbs, we also explain that reflexive verbs and pronouns are not the same thing.
-A reflexive verb is simply a verb in infinitive plus a reflexive pronoun, e.g. VERTIRSE, where the original verb is VESTIR and SE is a pronoun.
-Here are two sentences using the reflexive verb ENAMORARSE with two different reflexive pronouns (to fall in love with).
+In a previous lesson on reflexive verbs, we explained that reflexive verbs and pronouns are not the same thing.
+A reflexive verb is simply a verb in infinitive plus a reflexive pronoun, e.g. VERTIRSE, where VESTIR represents the verb in infinitive form and SE is a pronoun.
+Take a look at the examples in the following picture including some sentences with the reflexive verb BAÑARSE:

 Spanish reflexive pronouns chart and placement